-Diagnosing COVID-19 and predicting how the disease will progress in different patients remains a challenge.
-The DRAGON project aims to use artificial intelligence (AI) and machine learning to develop a decision support system capable of delivering a more precise coronavirus diagnosis and more accurate predictions of patient outcomes.
+The DRAGON project aims to use AI and machine learning to develop a decision support system capable of delivering more precise coronavirus diagnosis and predictions

 Imagine the scenario.
 It’s 2022, and although vaccines and treatments have dramatically reduced the number of people catching COVID-19, the disease continues to circulate in communities around the world.
 And you’ve got symptoms – you have a fever, and you’re so short of breath you decide to go to the hospital to get checked out.
 On arrival, they isolate you and run standard tests, including a chest x-ray and CT (computed tomography) scan.

 What happens next?
 Well, the doctor plugs your test results, including the scans, into an AI-based decision support tool that compares your results with those of thousands of other people.
 After just a few minutes, the result pops up on the doctor’s screen.
 ‘Provisional diagnosis – Consistent with coronavirus pneumonia,’ the message reads.
 You’re quickly admitted to intensive care and given a treatment that has been shown to be effective for patients like you.

 Meanwhile, another patient who came in with similar symptoms (aching joints and shortness of breath) underwent the same tests but got different results.
 ‘Pattern consistent with pulmonary edema in an individual with emphysema,’ the AI tool suggests.
 Although the patient had no history of heart disease, the doctor runs more tests which confirm that the patient has indeed had a heart attack.